Python API Reference#

 Backend-specific parameters:

-Backend selection: - meshing_backend (str, optional): explicitly specify ‘gmsh’ or ‘cadquery’.
+Backend selection: - meshing_backend (str, optional): explicitly specify ‘gmsh’,

-If not provided, backend is auto-selected based on other arguments.
-Defaults to ‘cadquery’ if no backend-specific arguments are given.
+’cadquery’ or ‘cad-to-dagmc-mesher’.
+If not provided, backend is auto-selected based on other arguments: tet_volumes or target_edge_length select ‘cad-to-dagmc-mesher’, gmsh-specific arguments select ‘gmsh’.
+Defaults to ‘cad-to-dagmc-mesher’ if no backend-specific arguments are given, falling back to ‘cadquery’ when cad-to-dagmc-mesher is not installed.

 • h5m_backend (str, optional): ‘pymoab’ or ‘h5py’ for writing h5m files.
 Defaults to ‘h5py’.